Python-Test-Engineer/earl2025/05_demo_cline.md

 CLINE:

-“I have a CSV for some sales data.
+I have a CSV for some sales data.
 Make a simple ETL and data analysis programme for it to show plots and graphs.
-There is already a folder called `sales_etl_analysis` - please use `earl_demo` as folder name” sales_data = [
+There is already a folder called `sales_etl_analysis` - please use `earl_demo` as folder name

+sales_data = [
     ['Date', 'Product', 'Quantity', 'Unit_Price', 'Total'],
     ['2024-01-15', 'Laptop', 2, 999.99, 1999.98],